wagtail/wagtail/docs/reference/pages/model_reference.md

         The workflow state which started this task state.

-    .. attribute:: page_revision
+    .. attribute:: revision

         (foreign key to ``Revision``)

-        The page revision this task state was created on.
+        The revision this task state was created on.

     .. attribute:: task